glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 ???

-the versions I'm targetting today are specifically django 3.0.5 and python 3.8.2
+This talk and the code examples in this talk are specifically

+django 305
+and Python 3.8.2

-If you're joining me on YouTube from the year 2027, I'm sorry, things have changed since, but hopefully you find value in this talk!
+If you're joining me on YouTube from the year 2028

+I'm sorry, this talk might be a little bit out of date.

+But hopefully you still learn something.

 ---
 class: title